All Episodes

 I mean, they hear it.

-So besides, we call it as we see it here.
+So, besides, we call it, as we see it here.

-I forget what which cable news network.
+I forget which cable news network.

-Now it's been over 25 years I've been doing this program.
+Now, it's been over 25 years I've been doing this program.

-Last week somebody said, it was Chris Matthews.
+And I saw yet again last week somebody said, it was Chris Matthews.

-It was Chris Matthews, who said once again, that I am happiest when the Republicans lose.
+It was Chris Matthews who said once again that I am happiest when the Republicans lose.

 Because if the Republicans win, I don't have a show.